Probiotics for histamine intolerance: safe strains vs dangerous ones

 Fermented foods (sauerkraut, kimchi, kefir, yogurt) often contain histamine-producing bacteria and pre-formed histamine from fermentation.
 If you're histamine-sensitive, fermented foods may need to be limited or avoided initially.

-"How do I know if I have histamine intolerance?"
+"How do i know if i have histamine intolerance?"

 Common signs: